-A short guide on how to build wxWidgets (the cross-platform GUI toolkit) from source1, on Windows, by using CMake and Visual Studio.
+A short guide on how to build wxWidgets (the cross-platform GUI toolkit) from source (the recommended way), on Windows, by using CMake and Visual Studio.

 -